Cover raises $8 million to insure your belongings

 Applying for homeowner’s insurance should be as easy as waving your phone camera around your room.
 That’s the premise behind Cover, an app that recommends insurance based on what’s photographed in your home.

-Whether it’s electronics, jewelry, or even your pet, Cover will cover just about anything.
-Cover is licensed to sell insurance and they work with Progressive, Allstate, Nationwide and other major providers to tailor a plan for the customer, taking about a 10 to 15% commission for referring the business.
+Whether it’s electronics, jewelry or even your pet, Cover will cover just about anything.
+Cover is licensed to sell insurance and they work with Progressive, Allstate, Nationwide and other major providers to tailor a plan for the customer, taking about a 10 to 15 percent commission for referring the business.

-Now they’ve raised a $8 million Series A led by Social Capital and are announcing a previously undisclosed $3 million seed round.
+Now they’ve raised an $8 million Series A led by Social Capital and are announcing a previously undisclosed $3 million seed round.
 Arjun Sethi from Social Capital will be joining Cover’s board.

 Cover is “reducing the amount of friction it takes for you to feel secure as a human being,” said Sethi.
 “Everyone needs insurance.”